primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

       must be unique throughout the whole table, without themselves comprising the primary key.

-    * :term:`check constraint` - Any arbitrary expression can be applied to a row, which will result in that row being rejected if the expression does not evaluate to "true".
+    * :term:`check constraint` - any arbitrary expression can be applied to a row, which will result in that row being rejected if the expression does not evaluate to "true".

-Constraints are a sometimes misunderstood concept, that when properly used can give a developer a strong "peace of mind", knowing that even in the face of errors, mistakes, or omissions within applications that communicate with the database, the database itself will remain in a *consistent* state, rather than running the
+Constraints are a sometimes misunderstood concept that when properly used can give a developer a strong "peace of mind", knowing that even in the face of errors, mistakes, or omissions within applications that communicate with the database, the database itself will remain in a *consistent* state, rather than running the